-PARIS IN WINTER (PARIS IN THE RAIN)
+PARIS IN THE RAIN

-Unfortunately, Paris in winter comes with the rain.
+Unfortunately, Paris in autumn or in winter comes with the rain.
 Sometimes lots of rain.
 We know that you did not book any rain for your trip to the City of Light but in winter there’s around a one in three chance of it raining in Paris when you visit.
 Fortunately, Paris is a city with lots of resources for visitors and locals and a rainy day in Paris does not necessarily mean staying at home /hotel with your favorite TV chain and a cup of tea.

 So what to do in Paris in the rain, when the weather is not good for Paris sightseeing?
 You need a plan B, an alternative list of Paris things to do when the weather is not that nice.
 And that’s why we are here, with a list of ideas of things to do in Paris to keep you busy on a rainy day (or even enjoy the rain).
 From less known Paris attractions to quirky activities, there is something for every taste on our list.
 Enjoy Paris Like a Local, enjoy winter in Paris in the rain!